DamoM73/anvil-python-tutorials/06_create_home_form.md

 A Single-Page Application doesn't reload every time the user navigates to a new page, but rather, it only loads the parts of the website that change.
 This approach results in a smoother, faster user experience similar to that of a desktop application.

 How does it work?
-Intially a **main form** is loaded containing the content that remains constant.
+Initially a **main form** is loaded containing the content that remains constant.
 Then  different components or views are swapped in and out based on user interactions, this is called **dynamic loading**.

 In our design our main form would look something like this: